jeyben/testing-sample/README.md

 Even though we can achieve 100% line coverage and 100% mutation coverage, we still haven´t found some of the implementation errors in the businesslogic.

 These two testcases will both break and reveal the implementation is not completely correct and fault tolerant.
-The point is, that now metric would enforce the real interesting testcases to be created
+The point is, that no metric would enforce these testcases to be created.
 - [testAdd_Assertions_3](/src/test/java/com/eybenconsult/testing/sample/LogicServiceTest.java#L51)
 - [testAdd_Assertions_4](/src/test/java/com/eybenconsult/testing/sample/LogicServiceTest.java#L61)

 ## Conclusion
-This project and the simple testcases, shows how we achieve 100% line coverage and also 100% mutation coverage, but still fail the requirements.
+This project and the simple testcases, shows how we can achieve 100% line coverage and also 100% mutation coverage, but still fail the requirements.
 Hence one should be **very careful** when using code coverage and mutation testing as key metric for measuring the quality of any code.
 As they tend to give a false sense of security.

 ### Suggestion
 As it is absolutely **not cost-free** to write and maintain a test suite, consider approaching the test coverage with the following questions.

-* What is the changes of this part of the code will break? *examples*
+* What is the chances of this part of the code will break? *examples*
   * does it depend on third-party services or libraries? (maybe http services, that could be down)
   * is it subject to frequent changes in requirements or business rules?
   * is it inherently complex (e.g., heavy concurrency or tricky algorithms)?